software-development-project-1/software-development-project-1.github.io/material/product-backlog.md

 # Product Backlog

 Here you can find additional Product Backlog items requested by the Product Owner.
-You can implement them during any Sprint if you have completed other Sprint requirements and have extra time on your hands.
+You can implement any of them during any Sprint if you have completed other Sprint requirements and have extra time on your hands.

 User stories for the _teacher dashboard_: